Norwyx/FCC-Survey-Form/README.md

 # FreeCodeCamp Survey Form

-A responsive survey form.
+A responsive Udemy survey form.
 This page was built as a front-end project of the [FreeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form) certification on responsive web design.

 - [Page]() - Final result of the project